Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Covert Communication Design with Global Channel State Information

 respectively, where the newly introduced slack variable $t$ satisfies $|t|^2=1$.
 In fact, \eqref{PCCP_1} and \eqref{PCCP_2} can be further rewritten into a quadratic forms $P_a\mathbf{u}^H\mathbf{B}\mathbf{u}$ and $P_a\mathbf{u}^H\mathbf{A}\mathbf{u}$, respectively, where

 Following the above transformations, (P1) can be equivalently rewritten as

-We note that if $\mathbf{u}$ is an optimal solution to the optimization problem (P1.1), $\frac{\mathbf{v}}{t}$ is an optimal solution to the original optimization problem (P1)\cite{Huang2007Complex}.
+where \eqref{PF1_1d} is due to $\rho_n\in[0,1]$, while \eqref{PF1_1e} is to guarantee $|t|=1$.
+We note that if $\mathbf{u}$ is an optimal solution to the optimization problem (P1.1), $\frac{\mathbf{v}}{t}$ is an optimal solution to the original optimization problem (P1).
 However, (P1.1) is still difficult to tackle due to the fact that the transmit power variable $P_a$ and the reflect beamforming vector $\mathbf{u}$ are coupled in the objective function \eqref{PF1_1a} and the covertness constraint \eqref{PF1_1b}.
 Fortunately, $P_a$ is a scale variable and it is constrained by \eqref{PF1_1c}, which allows us to simplify (P1.1) as

 where $\mathbf{w}=\sqrt{P_a}\mathbf{u}$.
-We note that (P1.2) is NP-hard due to the non-convex constraints \eqref{PF1_2b} and \eqref{PF1_2e}, which generally difficult to tackle directly\cite{Huang2007Complex}.
+We note that (P1.2) is NP-hard due to the non-convex constraints \eqref{PF1_2b} and \eqref{PF1_2e}, which generally difficult to tackle directly.
 To facilitate the develepment of problem, we first define $\mathbf{W}=\mathbf{w}\mathbf{w}^H$.
 Then, problem (P1.2) can be recast as

 where \eqref{PF1_3f} and \eqref{PF1_3g} are in (P1.3) to guarantee that $\mathbf{W}=\mathbf{w}\mathbf{w}^H$ holds after the optimization.
 We note that the objective function \eqref{PF1_3a} is linear, while \eqref{PF1_3c} and \eqref{PF1_3d} together with \eqref{PF1_3e} are linear constraints.
 In addition, \eqref{PF1_3f} is a linear matrix inequality (LMI), which are convex with respect to the corresponding optimization variables.
 In the following, we first present a lemma to determine the convexity of the covertness constraint \eqref{PF1_3b}, and then we tackle the non-convex rank-one constraint \eqref{PF1_3g}. \begin{lemma} The constraint \eqref{PF1_3b} can be rearranged as